NSW Provides $45 Million Boost for Gigascale Hydrogen Plant

 Orica's innovative Tertiary Abatement Plant, supported by both the NSW government and the federal government's Clean Energy Finance Corporation, has significantly reduced carbon dioxide emissions.
 This plant, operational since November 2022, has already abated emissions equivalent to 250,000 tonnes of carbon dioxide.
 The next phase of emissions reduction at Orica's site involves the adoption of renewable hydrogen as a feedstock, replacing fossil gas.

-The incorporation of green hydrogen into operations not only aligns with sustainability goals but also diversifies Orica's business and leverages its strategic location at the Port of Newcastle, offering unique access to a deep-water port on 's east coast.
+The incorporation of green hydrogen into operations not only aligns with sustainability goals but also diversifies Orica's business and leverages its strategic location at the Port of Newcastle, offering unique access to a deep-water port on Australia's east coast.

 Germán Morales, Orica Group executive and president Australia Pacific, expressed the company's commitment to supporting its customers while addressing greenhouse gas emissions.
 He highlighted the creation of future markets and the role of the Hunter Valley Hydrogen Hub in shaping a sustainable future for the region and beyond.